eurogt/react-lazyload/README.md

 # Note
+This fork only upgrades to react 18
+# Note

 This project is now currently maintained by [@ameerthehacker](https://github.com/ameerthehacker), please reach out to him on any issues or help.